 Provider may file a written appeal for initial consideration by the Network Committee, which should include information the Network Committee will take into consideration when evaluating the appeal.
 Additionally, in the written appeal, the Provider may request the opportunity to present directly to the Network Committee during a 15-minute slot at an upcoming Committee meeting, as scheduled.

 The Network Committee will deliberate on the appeal and formally arrive upon a recommended action for consideration at the next Board of Managers’ meeting (recommendations to either approve the application -or- reaffirm the declined application require Board of Managers’ approval).

 The Board of Managers’ decision on the appeal will be final.

 If the application denial is upheld by the Board of Managers, the provider will remain eligible to re-apply 12 months following the original application denial.

-* currently there are limited appeal options for certain denials, including concerns with the provider’s state license, Federal program exclusions, lack of Board Certification/Board Eligibility and/or privileges at an Aligned Facility.
+* currently there are limited appeal options for certain denials, including concerns with the provider’s state license, Federal program exclusions and/or privileges at an Aligned Facility.